XtremeOwnage/Web/docs/blog/posts/Home-Automation/2025/2025-02-24-KVM-Esphome.md

 Especially not for the price I built this one.
 70$ for DP switch + 1.50$ for D1 mini.

+### The ESP is not going to get reception without an external antenna.

+I tested and flashed it in my office, which is one of the furthest areas from my Access points.

+As well, it will live the rest of its life inside of my server rack, which has an access point 5 ft away.

+Besides, its fine.

+* **WiFi Signal**: -53 dBm

 ## Next Steps?

 The next stage of this process will be to automate the KVM(s) in my office.